4bdullah7eeshan/odin-rock-paper-scissors/README.md

 Create two new variables named humanScore and computerScore in the global scope.
 Initialize those variables with the value of 0.

+- next: Write the logic to play a single round
+Our game will be played round by round.

+Let us think about a single round first.

+We will need to write a function that takes the human and computer player choices as arguments:
+- plays a single round, essentially meaning checking who won!
+- increments the round winner’s score
+- logs a winner announcement

+Q: how will our function get the human and computer player choices? we need to call the earlier functions store their outputs and then pass to out fn.

+Create a new function named playRound.
+Define two parameters for playRound: humanChoice and computerChoice.
+Use these two parameters to take the human and computer choices as arguments.
+Make your function’s humanChoice parameter case-insensitive so that players can input “rock”, “ROCK”, “RocK”, or other variations.
+Write the code for your playRound function to console.log a string value representing the round winner, such as: “You lose!
+Paper beats Rock”.
+Increment the humanScore or computerScore variable based on the round winner.

+draw too..

+final steps:
+- Create a new function named playRound.
+- Define two parameters for playRound: humanChoice and computerChoice.
+- Make your function’s humanChoice parameter case-insensitive so that players can input “rock”, “ROCK”, “RocK”, or other variations.
+- now use the case-insensitive player choice and comp choice to get the game result
+    - create a sep function that gets round result
+        - takes two moves
+        - based on the moves we will have a set of conditional statements...
+        - which move wins will be declared/returned
+    - we also need to keep track of who made the move?
+        - once we get the round results.
+        - check who is associated with thr round result...
+        -
+- increment human score

+CREATE A SEP FUNC FIRST